Sourdough Pumpkin Cinnamon Rolls are quite literally heaven on Earth.

-The tang of sourdough pairs so well with the sweetness of the pumpkin and the creaminess of the cream cheese icing (or glaze depending on where in the world you live).
+The harmonious union of sourdough's tang, pumpkin's natural sweetness, and the silky decadence of cream cheese icing (or glaze depending on where in the world you live) creates an irresistable symphony of flavors.

 The dough is enriched with both pumpkin puree and butter making it a pleasure to work with.
 It will be silky and fairly easy to shape.